 Sussex County was the local partner with the federal government in sponsoring this project.
 As the local governing authority, Sussex County was charged with providing a location for the more than 86,000 cubic yards of sand and silt set to be pulled from the river.

-This site is offered to the public to provide information on the project, as well as periodic updates and contact information related to the dredging project.
+This site is offered to the public to provide information on the project.